JeffSackmann/tennis_viz/README.md

 Scatterplot of overall elo ratings vs surface-specific ratings.
 Output example is the last 16 women at Wimbledon in 2021, overall vs grass.

+**tournament_winners_vs_ufe.py (2021-07-06)**

+*python/pandas/altair, data from tennis_slam_pointbypoint*

+Plot winner rate (winners per point) against unforced error rate for all players who reached a certain point in a tournament.
+Output example is the last 8 women at Wimbledon (with the rest of the last 32 shown in the background).